 One of your biggest responsibilities as a paralegal is going to be making sure that what you do and what your firm does is properly recorded.
 Keeping track of those records, of discovery, and of just about every other communication that comes into and leaves the office will often fall on your shoulders.
 Many attorneys prefer to give these tasks to their paralegal because the paralegal is most familiar with the client and the file.

-Whether you work for a very busy attorney or one who has a slower stream of work, keeping the office organized and the records updated is going to be a very important task, and one that you constantly have to stay on top of.
+Whether you work for a very busy attorney as a personal injury paralegal or as a litigation paralegal in a solo firm, keeping the office organized and the records updated is going to be a very important task and one that you constantly have to stay on top of.
 This can become an overwhelming job, especially for paralegals that work in very fast-paced environments.
-Getting behind on these tasks can leave your swamped with work, unable to get back on top of the job, and missing deadlines.
+Getting behind on these tasks can leave you swamped with work, unable to get back on top of the job, and missing deadlines.
 Add to that, most paralegal training programs that offer paralegal certificates do not offer much, if any guidance on how to stay organized.

 Here are a few organization tips for new paralegals to make sure your record-keeping is as good as it possibly can be: